Pork butts and pork shoulder are the best cuts of meat to use for pulled pork.

 - Prepare the pork shoulder by cleaning it, trimming off the extra fat

-- Next, place the pork shoulder in the smoker.
+- Next, place the pork shoulder in the smoker fat side up.
 You’ll also want to insert it in the food thermometer to monitor the temperature.

 - The meat will begins to turn opaque at around the 120℉ mark.
 The meat’s appearance will then begin to change again when the internal temperature of the meat rises to 140℉.
 This is when it’ll finally lose that pink color and start looking a little brown.